smichaelsen/typo3-gitlab-ci/README.md

 You can prefix it with a branch name, e.g. `master_INSTALL_TOOL_PASSWORD` to make the setting valid for a certain branch.

+## ImageMagick path

+If the ImageMagick path differs between your environments, you can also set it in `IM_PATH` and of course prefix it with a branch name, e.g. `master_IM_PATH` to make the setting valid for a certain branch.

 ## fileadmin sync

 If you want to sync the TYPO3 fileadmin directory between installations, set the `FILEADMIN_SYNC_SOURCE` to a certain